ReydenHarrisPy/AzurePipeline/README.md

 you can find the youtube demo here: https://youtu.be/eSo-1gLMgn4?si=bb2ncoxgFk9XLmsJ

+I had to zip the 3rd ipynb file (DataLoading&Transformation) due to the size limit of 25MB from gitHub

 Thank you for taking the time to review this project
 I greatly appreciate your time.